Genetics Basics: Understanding DNA

 How much DNA is in a cell?

-Dogs, cats, and humans each contain approximately 2.5–3 billion base pairs in their DNA, comprising about 20,000–25,000 individual genes.
-Not all of a cell’s DNA codes for actual protein sequences; much of the DNA is involved in replication, scaffolding, and other purposes.
+Dogs, cats, and humans have approximately 2.5 to 3 billion base pairs in their DNA, comprising about 20,000–25,000 individual genes.
+Not all of a cell’s DNA codes for protein sequences; many of the instructions contained in DNA are used for replication, scaffolding, and other functions.

 How can the information in DNA help us make breeding decisions?